Build your own Jenkins! Introducing Custom WAR/Docker Packager

 I would like to introduce Custom WAR Packager - a new tool for Jenkins administrators and developers.
 This tool allows packaging custom Jenkins distributions as WAR files, Docker images and Jenkinsfile Runner bundles.
 This tool allows packaging Jenkins, plugins, and configurations in a ready-to-fly distribution.
-Custom WAR packager is a part of the Ephemeral Jenkins master toolchain which we presented in our A Cloud Native Jenkins blogpost.
+Custom WAR packager is a part of the Ephemeral Jenkins controller toolchain which we presented in our A Cloud Native Jenkins blogpost.
 This toolchain is already used in Jenkins X to package serverless images.

 In this blogpost I will show some common use-cases for Custom WAR Packager.